perigoso/pre-commit-hooks/README.md

 #### `check-hex-case`

-Checks for Checks and fixes hex number declarion case, as in upper/lower.
+Checks for and fixes hex number declaration case, as in upper/lower.
-By default it fixes hex number declarations to lower case prefix, upper case digits (`0x55AA`) Flags can be used to change this bahaviour (`0X55AA`, `0x55aa`, `0X55aa`):
+By default it fixes hex number declarations to lower case prefix, upper case digits (`0x55AA`) Flags can be used to change this behavior (`0X55AA`, `0x55aa`, `0X55aa`):

 - Set preffix to upper case with `args: ['--upper-preffix']`
 - Set digits to lower case with `args: ['--lower-digits']`